-Since then, I have dedicated my time to raising two wonderful girls…
+Since then, I have dedicated my time to raising two smart girls…

 … and continuing to do what I do best: cooking! – and now teaching others how to cook.

 In 2012 I started a blog called From Brazil To You.
 Org to share recipes and stories from my gorgeous home country.